Romano WE84: 1984

 In the almost 6 months between the Australian Grand Prix meeting at Calder in mid-November 1983 and the start of the 1984 Australian Sports Car Championship in late April, Wayne Eckersley rebuilt the inner workings of the car, redesigning the sidepods to work without the skirts which resulted in improved ground effect aerodynamics.
 With Eckersley's new skirt-less design, the car was found to produce as much downforce as it had previously with the skirts.
 He also rebuilt the suspension of the car after it was found that the Tyrrell suspension designed for a 581 kg Formula One car was actually inadequate for a sports car that weighed 194 kg more and produced similar loading from the ground effect aerodynamics.
-It was deduced that it was this suspension issue was what had caused the numerous failures through testing in 1982 and racing in 1983.
+It was deduced it was this suspension issue that had caused the numerous failures through testing in 1982 and racing in 1983.
 Eckersley also re-profiled the front of the car, retaining its distinctive twin front air scoops but enlarging both to allow more air to both the ground effect venturies and to the brakes.

 During this time, the Cosworth DFV's original builder at Nicholson McLaren, Ross Calgher who had since retired home to New Zealand, had flown over to the teams base in Brisbane at the request of his former employer and rebuilt the engine in late 1983, upping the power from 406 hp to around 430 hp.

 Under Eckersley's direction the car was transformed and Romano went on to dominate the championship.
 The car was renamed the Romano WE84 (WE for Wayne Eckersley) and Bap Romano won 4 of the 5 rounds, sat on pole for every round and set fastest race lap in every race he contested.
 The only round he did not win was the crash marred Round 1 at Calder where he was involved in a crash, running into the back of Ray Hanger's Rennmax while lapping him at the end of Calder's back straight during Heat 1 which destroyed the front of the car causing Romano to be a non-starter in Heat 2.
 Bap watched part of Heat 2 from the Channel 7 commentary box, giving television commentary alongside Evan Green, Garry Wilkinson and John Sheppard for a few minutes.

 Despite running in Class B which paid more points for a position than his main opposition Chris Clearihan (driving Hopwood's 1983 car) did for a position in Class C, the way the results of the series fell with Clearihan failing to finish Round 3 at Lakeside due to suspension failure, Romano would have still won the 1984 ASCC had they been competing for the same class points.